vkmcheung/vkmcheung.github.io/index.md

 Eventually you will be able to find the following:
 - something [about me](about.md)
 - some [more things about me](personal.md) not related to work
-- some of my papers (hcoming soon)
+- some of my papers (coming soon)
 - some of my [code](code.md)

+_Note: You can always go back to this page by clicking my name on the top left of the page._

 <br>